 The first thing you should try finding out is the age of your roof.
 How long has your existing asphalt shingle roof been over your head?
 Asphalt shingles have a lifespan of between twenty and twenty-five years.
-If your roof is older than twenty years, you should get a new roof on your home.
+If your roof is older than twenty years, you should get a new one on your home.
 However, this might depend on how well that roof is maintained over its lifetime.
 A poorly maintained roof might deteriorate faster hence the need to have it replaced sooner than expected.

 During the rainy season and in winter, the rainwater and snow flow through the roof valleys to the gutters.
 That clearly tells you how important this area is to your roofing system.
 Any signs of compromise on your roof valleys would mean your roof is susceptible to leaks.
-Any signs of shingles missing or falling apart around your roof valleys would also mean there’s a big problem and it’s time to get a new roof.
+Any signs of shingles missing or falling apart around your roof valleys would also mean there’s a big problem and it’s time to get a new one.

 Check your Shingles